Case Transfer Criteria and Procedures

 Medical Case Management Services (MCMS)

 DCFS has six (6) Medical Case Management Services (MCMS) Units that serve medically fragile children and children with special health care needs.
-These units are located in the Metro North, Torrance, and Covina Annex Offices.
-MCMS Case Transfers are screened by MCMS Intake Coordinators who can be reached at (626) 938-1714 or 1715 or by emailing MCMS-Intake or MCMSIntake@dcfs.lacounty.gov.
+These units are located in the Metro North, Torrance, and Glendora Offices.
+MCMS Case Transfers are screened by MCMS Intake Coordinators who can be reached by emailing MCMSIntake@dcfs.lacounty.gov.

-• A case should not be transferred solely because of a diagnosis of intellectual disability, autism, or another developmental disability.
-The child must also have "special health care needs" as defined above or qualify for F-3 or F-4 for their medical condition.
+A case should not be transferred solely because of a diagnosis of intellectual disability, autism, or another developmental disability.

 If there is more than one (1) child in the family and other children in the family do not meet the MCMS Unit criteria, only the children who meet the criteria can be transferred.